xarvh/exalted-cypher-system/sorcery/terrestrial-circle.md

 Any character wearing armored boots can generally ignore the debris.

-A sorcerer who knows Death of Obsidian Butterflies as her control spell gains (Tier) bonus dice to the spell’s attack roll.
+A sorcerer who knows Death of Obsidian Butterflies as her Control Spell gains (Tier) bonus to the spell’s Attack roll.

 When her emotions run hot, butterfly silhouettes rise from her shadow.